drevops/vortex/docs/README.md

 ![Workflow](https://raw.githubusercontent.com/wiki/integratedexperts/drupal-dev/images/workflow.png)

 ## Understanding Drupal-Dev
-Drupal-Dev is a set of templates as well as an "attachable" development environment.
-It can be used as a scaffolding for Drupal projects or as a reference for custom configurations.
-Drupal-Dev has own automated tests that guarantees stability and easy maintenance.
+Drupal-Dev is a Drupal project scaffolding template with included development environment, CI configuration and tools.
+It can be used on new or existing projects as is or can be customized as required.
+It may also be used as a reference for custom configurations.

-Despite being a template, Drupal-Dev is "attachable" to new and existing projects: most of templates do not need to be changed and only a handful of files required by Drupal-Dev to exist in your project - the rest of the files will be downloaded each time Drupal-Dev needs to be "attached" to an environment.
+Drupal-Dev is designed to support updating of the code templates it provides.
+This makes it easy to keep projects using Drupal-Dev up-to-date with the latest scaffolding code.

 Drupal-Dev supports both database-driven development and fresh install for every build.
 Database-driven development is when the existing production database is used for every build (useful for product development), while fresh install is when the site is installed from the scratch during every build (useful for module or profile development).

+Drupal-Dev has own automated tests that guarantees stability and ease of maintenance.

 ### What is the problem that Drupal-Dev is trying to solve?
 Increase the quality of the produced Drupal websites with minimum setup effort and knowledge.